dxxpx/SmartHealth/README.md

 The models with trained data is saved as pickle file while also uploaded as .py and .ipynb file along with their corresponding datasets
 Algorithms used -
-1) XGBoostClassifier with gridsearchcv
+1) XGBoostClassifier with gridsearchcv to find best hyperparameters
-2) Random Forest Classifier with gridsearch
+2) Random Forest Classifier with gridsearchcv to find best hyperparameters
 3) Tensorflow Keras LSTM with earlystop patience 3 and 76740 predictions when tested